 When I started using psycho-cybernetics, making these mental movies was tough.
 Choosing the details and keeping them consistent each time I played the movie just wasn’t working for me.
 So I started writing down scripts.
 I’d make notes about the details, and read through my script before playing the move to be sure it was the same every time.

 You can get a copy of psycho-cybernetics to help you get going.
 I’m using the New Psycho-Cybernetics (updated by Dan Kennedy).
-If you want an audio book, you can get it here.
 And tell me what you think.
 Share your experience or ask a question in the “Comments” below.